hagabbar/vitamin_c/sphinx/_build/html/_sources/quickstart.rst.txt

    number of source parameters to be infered>). 'y_data' should be a numpy array of shape (<number of detectors>,
    <sample rate X duration>)

-* To produce test sample posteriors using VItamin, simply point vitamin to the directory containing your test waveforms (examples provided `here <https://drive.google.com/file/d/15LCJC6UJR34dqXO9BgLK-NsYlsWADpvc/view?usp=sharing>`_), the pre-trained model (to be made) and specify the number of samples per posterior requested.
+* To produce test sample posteriors using VItamin, simply point vitamin to the directory containing your test waveforms (examples provided `here <https://drive.google.com/file/d/15LCJC6UJR34dqXO9BgLK-NsYlsWADpvc/view?usp=sharing>`_), the pre-trained model (`model download <https://drive.google.com/file/d/1khU6PCVhHdLVY4h6RIld9Jgd0L6XD26A/view?usp=sharing>`_) and specify the number of samples per posterior requested.

 .. code-block:: console